 - Specialty Animal strains: NOD/SCID/IL2R (NSG) knockout mice: $40 each, Rag2-/- gc-/- mice: $60 each.

-To access Core services please contact Dr. John Chan
+To access Core services or further info on Charge-back fees please contact Dr. John Chan

 Recent Core Publications